NFL kicker who sets record for longest field basket, dies of coronavirus

 He was born without toes on his right foot and without fingers on his right hand.
 To compensate, he wore a custom flat-toe punching shoe that ended where his toes started.

 On November 8, 1970, the Dempsey Basement Saints lost 17-16 to the Detroit Lions, who made the home playoffs at Tulane Stadium.
-With just a few seconds to go, safety Joe Scarpati took the picture and Dempsey threw a 63-yard rush, breaking the record.
+With only a few seconds to go, safety Joe Scarpati took the picture and Dempsey started a 63-yard rush, breaking the 56-meter record for Bert Rechichar, who had stood for 17 years.

 “How about trying to hit a 63-meter basket to win it with two seconds left and you’re wearing a square shoe – oh, yes, and no toes either,” he told reporters , according to the book.

+In 1974, the NFL discouraged long kicks like those of Dempsey by moving the goal posts 10 yards behind the goal area and giving opposing teams the ball at the kick foot after a failed basket.

+A few years later, the league demanded that kicking shoes “must have a hitting surface consistent with that of a normal hitting shoe.”

-The record has been tied several times – first by Jason Elam in 1998, Sebastian Janikowski in 2011 and David Akers in 2012 – but Dempsey defenders point out that two of these three kicks came to Denver, where the balls fly further in thinner air.
+Dempsey’s record has been tied several times – first by Jason Elam in 1998, Sebastian Janikowski in 2011 and David Akers in 2012 – but Dempsey defenders point out that two of the three kicks came in Denver, where the bullets fly further in thinner air.

-In 2013, more than 43 years after the Dempsey boot, Matt Prater, who played for – you guessed it, the Denver Broncos – broke the record with 64 meters.
-This record still stands.
+In 2013, more than 43 years after Dempsey’s historic kick, Matt Prater, who played for – you guessed it, the Denver Broncos – broke the record with 64 yards.
+The record is still there.

+When Carolina Panthers kicker Graham Gano kicked 63 yards in 2018 to tie Dempsey’s record for longest winning goal (giving the Panthers a 33-31 win over the New York Giants) , Gano honored Dempsey the next day.

+In a tweet, Gano said that he had always wanted to win a record match like Dempsey had done, and that one of the “coolest gifts” he had ever received was a signed T-shirt. by Dempsey.

 After two seasons with the Saints, including his rookie All-Pro year, Dempsey continued to play for the Philadelphia Eagles, Los Angeles Rams, Houston Oilers and Buffalo Bills before retiring in 1979.